 DC's Brookland neighborhood and Monroe Street Market mixed use project.
 DC's Brookland neighborhood is another example.
 It's not directly comparable, as it is a university and residential district, served by a Metrorail station, with a somewhat sputtering retail spine along 12th Street NE (it's hurt by being spatially disjoint).

-As build out opportunities are exhausted in the core, developers are moving to farther out but still in-city locations.
+As build out opportunities are exhausted in the core of the center city, developers are moving to farther out but still in-city locations.
 Brookland has a traditional street grid, and the new development adjacent to the Metrorail station is helping to strengthen walkability while recentering the neighborhood's retail district around the Metrorail station.

 It demonstrates how an urban street grid, paired with fixed rail transit service and appropriate and creative mixed use development, can strengthen, reposition, and extend the built environment within a community.